oatlog/oatlog/doc/report/main.typ

                ^                          ^
                |------rule2 new set-------|
   ```,
-  caption: [Staying semi-naive while not running all the rules at the same time.],
+  caption: [Keeping semi-naive evaluation while not running all rules at the same time.],
 ) <semi-something>

 == Canonicalization